-The Digital Islamic Studies Curriculum is funded by the Andrew W. Mellon Foundation and administered by the University of Michigan as an initiative of the Islamic Studies Program, a member of the International Institute.
+The Digital Islamic Studies Curriculum is funded by the Andrew W. Mellon Foundation and administered by the University of Michigan as an initiative of the Global Islamic Studies Center, a member of the International Institute.
 At the University of Michigan, DISC is administered by a director and supported by an administrator.
-The program is further assisted by faculty liaisons and student interns at other CIC institutions.
+The program is further assisted by faculty liaisons and student interns at other BTAA institutions.
 Visit the list of faculty liaisons for individual campus contacts.

 Director, Digital Islamic Studies Curriculum

 Pauline Jones’ scholarly work contributes broadly to the study of institutional origin, change, and impact in a wide variety of settings: newly emergent states with multiple competing subnational identities, states transitioning from planned to market economies, states rich in natural resources, and states with predominantly Muslim populations.
 Professor Jones is currently director of the University of Michigan International Institute, as well as the Digital Islamic Studies Curriculum (DISC).

 Evan Murphy is the DISC Program Coordinator, where he assists with program planning, coordinates with BTAA member institutions and DISC faculty, and provides grant, financial, and administrative support.
 Prior to joining II/DISC, Evan was a 2012-2013 Fulbright student in Egypt and taught a variety of history and humanities courses in both traditional and online formats.
 He holds a Bachelor's from Grand Valley State University, a Master's in Near Eastern Studies from the University of Arizona, and is a PhD Candidate in History at the University of Illinois at Urbana-Champaign.